Slimming Neural Networks using Adaptive Connectivity Scores: Related Works

 \subsection{Probabilistic Frameworks}

+Pruning approaches that use a probabilistic frameworks can be divided into bayesian and non-bayesian methods.
+Bayesian methods apply a variational bayesian inference perspective to pruning, with a focus on estimating the posterior distribution of weights using ELBO~\cite{zhao2019variational,louizos2017bayesian}.
+While they offer a theoretically sound perspective to pruning, they require a strong assumption on the prior distribution of weights which induces sparsity across the network.
+Further, their performances on large-scale datasets have more room to grow.

-More recently, information theory-based approaches measure the importance of a filter through the entropy of its activations~\citep{luo2017entropy}, using the information bottleneck principle to minimize the redundancy between adjacent layers~\citep{dai2018compressing} and using a geometric conditional mutual information measure to determine the dependencies between filters pairs in adjacent layers~\citep{ganesh2020mint}.
-Their core philosophy is to reduce redundancy while maintaining the flow of information between layers.
-In \alg{}, we use a probabilistic framework for pruning which contains embedded constraints on the weight matrix, thus leveraging the value of both pruning approaches.
-By highlighting sensitive filters that need to remain un-pruned and automatically deciding on the upper pruning limit of layers we overcome some of the practical issues of previous methods.
+The non-bayesian approach to pruning focuses on using information theoretic measures, with minimal assumptions and widespread applicability when compared to the bayesian methods.
+These include, Luo and Wu~\cite{luo2017entropy}, in which entropy of activations is used as a measure of importance of a filter, VIBNet~\cite{dai2018compressing}, where the information bottleneck principle is used to minimize the redundancy between adjacent layers and MINT~\cite{ganesh2020mint}, in which geometric conditional MI is used to determine the dependencies between filter pairs in adjacent layers.
+While they are adept at reducing redundancy and maintaining the flow of information between layers, they are slightly slow and inefficient at modelling the sensitivity of individual filters to pruning.
+In \alg{}, we propose the use of ACMI which improves the speed of dependency computations for MI as well as the accuracy of the estimates.
+Further, by highlighting sensitive filters that need to remain un-pruned and jointly defining the upper pruning percentage limit of layers we obtain additional gains when pruning a DNN.